jamesturk/scrapeghost/docs/tutorial.md

 ## Next Steps

-If you're planning to use this library, please know it is very much in flux and I can't commit to API stability yet.
+If you're planning to use this library, please keep in mind it is very much in flux and I can't commit to API stability yet.

 If you are going to try to scrape using GPT, it'd probably be good to read the [OpenAI API](openai.md) page to understand a little more about how the underlying API works.